The 8 best dogs for seniors

 Looking for a housedog that’s happy to snuggle up with you throughout the day rather than begging you to take them out for a long hike?
 Pugs are a great breed to consider.
 They don't require a lot of exercise and like to avoid hot and cold weather.

 Cuddly, loyal and affectionate, Pugs are happier having a nap next to (or on!) their human companion than braving warm weather or snow.
 They are also incredibly playful and entertaining, and love being the center of attention.
-Grab a couple of the best dog toys and they will entertain themselves – and you – for hours.
+Grab a couple of toys and they will entertain themselves – and you – for hours.
 Be warned though, they do love food, so you will need to resist those pleading eyes if you don't want them to get overweight.

 2. Bichon Frise